fidel-bello/epic-poggers-ecomstore/README.md

    * This app will use REST apis to call actions from the back end to the front-end
    * At the moment, the application will use React for the front-end.
 And Flask for the back-end

+   ## Github-Practices
+   * Please refrain from committing, pushing, making any type of changes from the main branch.
+Github asks for payments when setting up branch protection so this project will not have it.
+If this happens, the main branch will have changes and if the changes are buggy, then it could cause alot of bugs to the app.
+If you would like to make a change, make a different branch and push it up, then make a pull request.
+   * Also, Please do not merge your own pull request.
+Let someone else review and merge your code.

    ## Installation
    * react-js  python-flask for now